Teaching Resources

 Teaching about 9/11

-Sunday, September 11 marks the 21st anniversary of 9/11 and 13 years since Congress designated 9/11 as September 11 National Day of Service and Remembrance.
 Teaching about 9/11 is both important and complicated.
 Teachers must take great care to develop lessons that are age-appropriate, aligned with their curriculum and standards, and engaging.
-Teaching about 9/11 can also be difficult because teachers and members of their school community may know people who were killed or injureed on 9/11 or in subsequent wars or they may have experienced the anti-Muslim and anti-immigrant intolerance that followed.
+Teaching about 9/11 can also be difficult because teachers and members of their school community may know people who were killed or injured on 9/11 or in subsequent wars or they may have experienced the anti-Muslim and anti-immigrant intolerance that followed.

 With support from Youth Service America, the University of Maryland College of Education has curated resources to support educators who want to teach about 9/11 and how its aftermath continues to impact people in our country and around the world.
 The teaching materials include a range of primary sources, activities, and lesson plans for different ways to teach about 9/11 to different age groups.
 They also align with how the teaching of 9/11 has evolved in the last 20 years.